WGLab/biocluster/03 System customization.md

 lrwxrwxrwx 1 root root   21 Feb 10 05:49 latest -> /usr/java/jdk1.7.0_51
 ```

-So the `/usr/java/lastest/bin` in the PATH already point to version 1.7 correctly.
+By default, `/usr/bin/java` is before `/usr/java/latest/bin` in PATH so it will be used, which is version 1.5.

 ## Adjust system time